Laudarisd/Dee-Learning_preparation/src/Other_problems/README.md

 *solution*

+A generative model will learn categories of data while a discriminative model will simply learn the distinction between different categories of data.
+Discriminative models will generally outperform generative models on classification tasks.

 **50. What is cross-validation?
 What cross-validation technique would you use on a time series dataset?**

 *solution*

+ Instead of using standard k-folds cross-validation, you have to pay attention to the fact that a time series is not randomly distributed data—it is inherently ordered by chronological order.
+If a pattern emerges in later time periods, for example, your model may still pick up on it even if that effect doesn’t hold in earlier years!

+You’ll want to do something like forward chaining where you’ll be able to model on past data then look at forward-facing data.

+- Fold 1 : training [1], test [2]
+- Fold 2 : training [1 2], test [3]
+- Fold 3 : training [1 2 3], test [4]
+- Fold 4 : training [1 2 3 4], test [5]
+- Fold 5 : training [1 2 3 4 5], test [6]

 **51. How is a decision tree pruned?**

 *solution*

+Pruning is what happens in decision trees when branches that have weak predictive power are removed in order to reduce the complexity of the model and increase the predictive accuracy of a decision tree model.
+Pruning can happen bottom-up and top-down, with approaches such as reduced error pruning and cost complexity pruning.

+Reduced error pruning is perhaps the simplest version: replace each node.
+If it doesn’t decrease predictive accuracy, keep it pruned.
+While simple, this heuristic actually comes pretty close to an approach that would optimize for maximum accuracy.

 **52. Which is more important to you: model accuracy or model performance?**